 Trade & Industry

 Trade and Industry are a group of instructional programs that prepare students to apply technical knowledge and skills in one or more trade, technical, and/or professional occupations.
-Students will engage in activities and instruction enabling them to use, create, problem solve, and control various technology resources; people, tools, machines, information, materials, energy, capital, and time.
+Students will engage in activities and instruction enabling them to use, create, problem and control various technology resources; people, tools, machines, information, materials, energy, capital, and time.
 SkillsUSA or HOSA are integral in each instructional program respectively.
 Students may participate in leadership activities and state and national competitions in the student’s area of interest.

 We had great hands-on lessons with our Rison Criminal Justice students 11/6/18- Jessica Johnson & Wesley Lafoon